wp-plugins/akeebabackupcore/readme.txt

 * Choose between standard ZIP format, the highly efficient JPA archive format or the encrypted JPS format (encrypted JPS format available in paid version only).
 * You can exclude specific files and folders.
 * You can exclude specific database tables or just their contents.
-* Unattended backup mode (CRON job scheduling), fully compatible with WebCRON.org.
+* Unattended backup mode (scheduled / automated backups), fully compatible with WebCRON.org.
+* *NEW* Scheduled backups with CRON jobs running on your server.
+* *NEW* Automatic log analyser to help you fix backup issues without having to pay for a support subscription.
 * AJAX-powered site restoration script included in the backup.
+* *NEW* Integrated restoration for restoring the backup on the same server you backed up from.
-* "Kickstart" restore: restore without extracting the backup on your computer and without needing a WordPress installation on the target server.
+* Import backup archives after uploading them back to your server.
+Useful for restoring after reinstalling WordPress on the same or a new server.
-* Archives can be restored on any host.
+* Archives can be restored on any host using Akeeba Kickstart (free of charge script to extract the backup archives on any server, *without* installing WordPress and Akeeba Backup).
 Useful for transferring your site between subdomains/hosts or even to/from your local testing server (XAMPP, WAMPServer, MAMP, Zend Server, etc).

 and much, much more!